AdaCore/training_material/courses/fundamentals_of_ada/430_ada_text_io.rst

 Summary
 ---------

-* `Ada.Text_IO` is the most common text input/output processing process
+* :ada:`Ada.Text_IO` is the most common text input/output processing process
 * Text_IO has simple mechanisms to read scalar types

    - 'Image and 'Value work, but are simplistic